etofok/Dota-2-Queue-Go/README.md

 - [x] a tray icon (.ico) ---> icon.ico,
 - [x] reference Image (.jpg) ---> ShareToChat.jpg for the 1920x1080 resolution

-# (!)
-IMPORTANT:

-(!)
-MAKE SURE your 'ShareToChat.jpg' image IS THE SAME IMAGE as in your in-game lobby!

-If you use a different resolution - just retake the image with 'PrintScreen', then crop it in 'Paint' and it will work for your configuration.

 # How to Use